benk9810nz/HelpdeskVueJS/README.md

 To allow the other Helpdesk Leader to update the information for the students in their location (Cafe), I have shared this GitHub and added them as a collaborative, allowing them to update their Timetable Image, and Update the JSON File.

+The finished Website can be viewed at https://benk9810nz.github.io/HelpdeskVueJS/